-During the COVID-19 pandemic, governments, local authorities, charities and local communities have been working to ensure access to food for those facing new risks of food insecurity due to being unable to go out for food or to income losses arising from the COVID-19 crisis.
-New schemes have been developed, such as governments replacing incomes of people at risk of unemployment on account of the lockdown, providing food parcels for people asked to shield, referrals for people to receive voluntary help with grocery shopping, and free school meals replacement vouchers or cash transfers.
-These have been working alongside existing provision for those unable to afford food – such as food banks – which has also seen a dramatic rise in demand during lockdown.
-The result has been a complex set of support structures which have been developing and changing as the COVID-19 outbreak, and its impacts, evolve.
+During the COVID-19 pandemic, governments, local authorities, charities and local communities have been working to ensure access to food for those facing new risks of food insecurity due to being unable to go out for food or due to income losses arising from the crisis.
+New schemes have been developed, such as governments replacing incomes of people at risk of unemployment on account of lockdowns, providing food parcels for people asked to shield, referrals for people to receive voluntary help with grocery shopping, and free school meals replacement vouchers or cash transfers.
+These have been working alongside existing provision for those unable to afford food – such as food banks – which have been adapting their services to continue to meet increasing demand from a range of population groups.
+The result has been a complex set of support structures which have been developing and changing as the COVID-19 pandemic, and its impacts, evolve.

 About the project

-Looking at food access support across the UK during the COVID-19 outbreak, national level mapping and monitoring will be done in England, Northern Ireland, Scotland and Wales as well as at a UK level.
-National level stakeholders (for example from devolved governments and national voluntary organisations) from across the four countries of the UK will be involved in understanding and monitoring the way support for food access has evolved and is operating across the country.
+Looking at food access support across the UK during the COVID-19 pandemic, national level mapping and monitoring is taking place in England, Northern Ireland, Scotland and Wales as well as at a UK level.
+National level stakeholders (for example from devolved governments and national voluntary organisations) from across the four nations are working with us to understand and monitor how support for food access has evolved and is operating across the UK.

-In order to fully understand food access responses, it is crucial to hear directly from those with lived experience of food insecurity during the COVID-19 crisis.
-In partnership with Church Action on Poverty, the project will convene a participatory policy panel made up of people who have direct experience of a broad range of support to access food.
-Meeting regularly throughout the project period (Oct 2020-Dec 2021), the panel will use a range of participatory and creative methods to share and reflect on their experiences and contribute these to policy recommendations.
+To fully understand food access responses, it is crucial to hear directly from those with lived experience of food insecurity during the pandemic.
+In partnership with Church Action on Poverty, we have convened a participatory policy panel made up of people who have direct experience of a broad range of support to access food.
+Meeting regularly throughout the project period (Oct 2020-Dec 2021), the panel is using a range of participatory and creative methods to share and reflect on their experiences and contribute these to policy recommendations.

-Eight local areas will be the focus for more in depth case study research.
-Working with local stakeholders in these areas, the research will map what responses in these areas have looked like and how it is operating.
+Fourteen local areas across the UK are the focus for more in depth case study research.
+Working with local stakeholders in each area, the research will map what local responses have looked like and how they are operating.
 The research will follow developments in these areas through the duration of the project.

 Hannah Lambie-Mumford co-leads the research team.
 Hannah is a lecturer in the Department of Politics and International Relations at the University of Sheffield and a Research Fellow at SPERI.
 She has undertaken research on food insecurity, food charity and public policy responses for funders including the Economic and Social Research Council (ESRC), Engineering and Physical Sciences Research Council (EPSRC), UK Department for the Environment, Food and Rural Affairs (Defra) and the British Academy.
 Her work has explored in particular the rise and political economy of food charity systems in the UK and comparatively across Europe.